GENERAL INFORMATION FOR PROSPECTIVE PARTICIPANTS

 Visa Check-In on Arrival

-SHRI participants who travel to the U.S. under an F-1 visa issued using documentation provided by Fordham University must check in with the Office for International Services, bringing with them their original form I-20, passport, and I-94 card.
+SHRI participants who travel to the U.S. under an F-1 visa issued using documentation provided by Fordham University must check in virtually or in person with the Office for International Services, bringing with them their original form I-20, passport, and I-94 card.
 This check-in procedure is required by U.S. law, and failure to check in with the Office for International Services is a violation of your F-1 status and could cause serious implications with the U.S.government.
-Participants can either complete the check in process online or stop by the OIS office.
+Participants can either complete the check-in process online or stop by the OIS office.
 Additional information is available on the OIS website.